ShlomoHajizadeh/Bioinformatics/Bioinformatics_Research_Journal.md

 BLAST is a heuristic algorithm for searching sequence databases.
 It finds short seed matches (words) and extends them to find High-scoring Segment Pairs (HSPs), trading absolute mathematical optimality for immense search speed.

 ---

+## AutoDock Vina Search Algorithm (Molecular Docking)
+**Date:** October 23, 2025

+AutoDock Vina uses an iterated local search global optimizer combined with a semi-empirical scoring function.
+It calculates the affinity of small molecule ligands to receptor pockets using steric, hydrophobic, and hydrogen bonding terms.

+---